thatfellarobin/RYCpad/README.md

 RYCpad (pronounced "ricey pad") is a custom mechanical keyboard numpad with through-hole components.
 It follows my other project [Axon](https://github.com/thatfellarobin/axon) in its emphasis on symmetric layout.
 RYCpad runs on an ATmega328P using VUSB and QMK.

 RYCpad is designed to be printed with a black substrate PCB and clear solder mask, such as [OSHpark's After Dark service](https://docs.oshpark.com/services/afterdark/).
 There are no ground planes, allowing the traces to stand out.
-The plate and bottom PCB have windows in the solder mask, so they can be fabbed at cheaper PCB manufacturers but still have the exposed copper look.
+The plate and bottom PCB have windows in the solder mask to achieve a similar effect without the need for transparent solder mask.

 ### Resources and Config
 The `.svg` file for laser-cutting an acrylic cover for the components can be found in `doc/`.
 For other materials, a `.dxf` is provided.